- The Chevrolet Blazer nameplate dates back to the 1970s.

-What does the future hold: The current-generation Ford Edge dates back to 2015, so this model is due for a redesign soon.
-See 2021 Ford Edge models for sale near you
+What does the future hold: The Atlas Cross Sport may be due to a mid-cycle update next year.
+See 2021 Volkswagen Atlas Cross Sport models for sale near you

-Chevrolet Blazer Benefits: Lower starting price, powerful V6; 4,500 pounds max towing; sporty RS variant; sharp exterior design
+Chevrolet Blazer Benefits: Lower starting price; more powerful V6; sporty RS variant; sharp exterior design

 |Engine||2.5-liter I-4||2.0-liter I-4 turbo|